Typical view [?]

-Parts near the entrance are intersting forest but most is endless meandering through a sea of saw palmetto that always avoids trees.
+Parts near the entrance are interesting forest but most is endless meandering through a sea of saw palmetto that always avoids trees.
 It's very exposed and not much of anything to look at but the same view.
 It may get interesting after 4 hours - let us know if that is the case =)

 Cattle are really close at the gate sometimes.
 People say there are deer out there but we didn't see any.
 You hear things in the palmettos once per hour but there could be 200,000 bobcats doing a conga line 20 ft from side of entire trail system and you wouldn't see a thing out there.
 If you jump the wrong gate (no idea if there is a RIGHT gate to jump in here) you could end up with angry steers.

 You can easily do a walk as short as you want - I'd say the first 20 minutes of the trail are the nicest in terms of being able to see trees rather than an existentially bleak landscape of palmettos.
 We've walked 2 hours twice here - I don't have the map in front of me but judging by GPS track and the size of the park I'd assume you could do at least 6 hours.